pceeb/UCLA_Spring_2019/Term_project/The_scripts_week8.md

 So by now you have the core function of your project figured out and you have pseudocode to tie the functions together.

-Today in discussion, today you are going to work on the code that strings it all together.
+Today in discussion, you are going to work on the code that strings it all together.

 There is a folder on GitHub ```https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project/Example_scripts``` that contains useful scripts that you can incorporate into your project.